jaime-mclean/stock-analysis/README.md

 ## Project Overview

 ---
 Stock Market analysis can be simplified if you are looking at annual trends for a given stock or market segment.
-The provided worksheet will analyze the stocks provided for the years included, and can be expanded to other years if desired.
-Note that sheets for additional years will need to formatted identically to the existing worksheets, with the data sorted by ticker then by date, and the worksheet will need to be named with the 4-digit year.
-The code has been optimized, so if additional stocks are added to the analysis it should perform well.
-The ticker symbols will need to added and the array expanded, but that is a simple adjustment to the code.
+The provided worksheet will analyze each stock by year, and will include the total volume traded and the return (as percentage change of the starting price) for each year.
+This tool can be expanded to other years if desired.
+Note that sheets for additional years will need to formatted identically to the existing worksheets, with the data sorted by ticker then by date.
+Additional stocks can be analyzed, up to the entire market if desired.
+Be aware that more input will mean onger processing times; however, code optimization should keep the processing times down relative to the initial code.
+When additional stocks are desired, they can easily be added to the ticker array, and the volume and price arrays can be updated.

 ---
 ## Results